GCSouzaLab/DesignPatterns/README.md

 This case is an example like chats in whatsApp, where all users into a chat need to receive the message.
 The event is the message.
 The users are the observers.

+## Template Method

+Template Method is a design pattern that defines the program skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.
+It keeps the algorithm structure, but allows subclasses to change the implementation of some steps.
+In my example, the structure of calculating the salary is always the same, however the percentage of which discount is different.